Herceptin SC (Trastuzumab)

 Who Should Not Take Herceptin SC

-Do not use Herceptin SC if you’re allergic to trastuzumab or any ingredients in the medication, or if you have non-metastatic breast cancer with heart function problems (LVEF less than 45%) or symptoms of heart failure like shortness of breath, easy fatigue, or swelling.
+Do not use if you are allergic to trastuzumab or any ingredients, or if you have non-metastatic breast cancer with a left ventricular ejection fraction (LVEF) of less than 45%.

 Medical Conditions to Discuss